RESEARCH STARTER

 The thorax is a significant anatomical region found in various animals, positioned between the neck and abdomen.
 In humans and most mammals, the thorax houses vital organs such as the heart and lungs, protected by the ribcage, which also assists in breathing.
 The structure and function of the thorax vary widely among species; for instance, birds have a more compact thorax that supports their flying ability, while snakes do not differentiate between the thorax and abdomen.
 Insects, which are characterized by their exoskeletons, possess a thorax divided into three segments—prothorax, mesothorax, and metathorax—where all legs and wings attach, enabling locomotion.
 Arachnids and crustaceans also exhibit unique thoracic structures, with arachnids featuring a fused cephalothorax.
 This region can be prone to a variety of diseases and environmental threats, highlighting its importance in the overall health and functionality of the organism.
 Understanding the thorax across different species offers insights into animal anatomy and physiology.

 In humans and most mammals, the thorax is one of the most critical portions of the body.
-It covers the chest area, which contains the heart, lungs, ribs, breastbone, and most of the spine.
+It covers the chest area, which contains the heart, lungs, ribs, breastbone, and the thoracic portion of the spine.
 Because of that, the thorax is a site that is vulnerable to many diseases and adverse conditions.
 Insect bodies are divided so that there are clear separations between the thorax, head, and abdomen.
 Arachnids developed a body structure known as the cephalothorax, which consists of a head and thorax fused together.

 Background